meleu/tdd-ruby/objects-methods-and-integers.md

 Run this test and check the error message.

-### Error vs. Failure

-In the very first run of our test we see an error:

 ```
-$ ruby dec2bin_test.rb
+$ ruby number_converter_test.rb

-dec2bin_test.rb:2:in `require_relative': cannot load such file -- /path/to/dec2bin (LoadError)
+number_converter_test.rb:2:in `require_relative': cannot load such file -- /path/to/number-converter/number_converter (LoadError)
-        from dec2bin_test.rb:2:in `<main>'
+        from number_converter_test.rb:2:in `<main>'
 ```

-It's important to understand the subtle difference between an **error** and a **failure**.

-An **error** means that there's something broken in our code, and it prevents our tests from running.
-A **failure** means that our test ran, but it failed assert the defined expectations.

-When we face an error, we should check the message and write the minimal amount of code for the test to run.
+We got an error...

-### Write the minimal amount of code to for the test to run
+### Write the minimal amount of code for the test to run

-By doing this we're letting the tests guide our development.
+By writing the minimal amount of code for the test to pass we're letting the tests guide our development.
 That's a core concept of Test-Driven Development.
+The main benefits with this principle is to take small steps and prevent over-engineering your implementation.

 Back to the error message:

 ```
-$ ruby dec2bin_test.rb

-dec2bin_test.rb:2:in `require_relative': cannot load such file -- /path/to/dec2bin (LoadError)
+number_converter_test.rb:2:in `require_relative': cannot load such file -- /path/to/number-converter/number_converter (LoadError)
-        from dec2bin_test.rb:2:in `<main>'
 ```

 We're requiring a file that doesn't exist.
 Then let's create the file, run the test again and see the next error: